 Strategic risk is constantly considered through business strategy sessions and, where applicable, is monitored via a quarterly risk report.
-Additional commentary on emerging issues is included in the monthly report.

 (i) Capital risk

 Capital risk is the risk that there is insufficient capital available to protect against unexpected loss.

 The company policy is to maintain a strong capital base and to maintain a balance between profitability and benefits provided to customers by way of better interest rates, lower fees, convenient locations and superior service.